Srinidhi182/e-commerce/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). https://vercel.com/srinidhis-projects-85e96ee3/e-commerce - You can view the prject here
 ## Available Scripts

 In the project directory, you can run: